 Hormones - RIA

-- Used to measure ACTH, corticosterone, cortisol, c-peptide, ghrelin, glucagon, growth hormone, insulin, leptin, PYY, testosterone, T3 and T4
+- Used to measure ACTH, corticosterone, cortisol, c-peptide, ghrelin, glucagon (also available by ELISA; see below), insulin, leptin, PYY, testosterone, T3 and T4

 - Hormones are assayed by RIA using a double antibody procedure, allowing for the detection of minute concentrations of biological (hormones) or pharmacological substances in blood or other fluid samples using antigen/antibody reactions.